 Widespread adoption of next generation sequencing (NGS) has led to an exponential increase in cataloged sequence data.
-One consequence of this has been a dramatic increase in the overall number of identified single nucleotide polymorphisms (SNPs; see sidebar, SNPs defined, below).
-As of Nov 7, 2016, Build 149 of the NCBI dbSNP reference database listed 558 million submitted SNPs (subSNP) for Homo sapiens, of which 154 million were referenced (refSNP) .
-This represents >19X increase in the number of subSNPs over 10 years, when there were 28 million subSNPs (2006, Build 126); and ~13X increase in the number of refSNPs (Figure 1).
+One consequence of this has been a dramatic increase in the overall number of identified single nucleotide polymorphisms (SNPs; see sidebar, SNPs—defined, below).
+As of November 7, 2016, Build 149 of the NCBI dbSNP reference database listed 558 million submitted SNPs (subSNP) for Homo sapiens, of which 154 million were referenced (refSNP) .
+This represents a >19X increase in the number of subSNPs over 10 years (28 million subSNPs in 2006, Build 126); and an ~13X increase in the number of refSNPs (Figure 1).

 * NCBI dbSNP Build 149 (Nov 7, 2016); www.ncbi.nlm.nih.gov/dbvar/content/org_summary/ (accessed Dec 19, 2016).

 ‡ refSNP, or reference SNP cluster, is defined as a SNP or group of SNPs that map to a specific genomic sequence region.
 The SNPs of an existing build are all refSNPs.
 In creating a new build, the refSNPs from the prior build and new subSNPs are both compared to updated genome sequence data to minimize duplications among refSNPs and subSNPs.
 This process will assign subSNPs to existing refSNP clusters or new refSNPs.

 § subSNP stands for “submitted SNP” and is defined as a SNP submitted since the last build that was found to be distinct from refSNPs after multiple cycles of BLAST analyses.